 No matter how amazing Google is at giving out the correct information, it doesn’t answer all your questions.
 When people do not find what they are looking for, they often turn to online forums such as Quora and Reddit to get answers.
 AnswerThePublic is a tool where you can type a broad keyword, and the tool will give you a diagram with different questions that people type into search engines.

-Just like Google Search, Amazon is another great way in which you can search for keyword ideas.
+Just like Google Search, Amazon is another excellent way in which you can search for keyword ideas.
 Amazon’s search bar produces a comprehensive list of queries.
-By entering your keyword and looking for frequently asked questions and searches, you can find all types of information and terms that can help you come up with your blog post.
+By entering your keyword and looking for frequently asked questions and searches, you can find all types of information and terms that can help you come up with your blog post and do content marketing keyword research.

 Using Google Trends for keyword research is also recommended when searching for tips on how to do content marketing keyword research.
 It’s essential to determine the longevity of the selected keyword/s.
 Google Trends can help you find trending topics and keywords and ensure that a specific keyword’s volume is continuously increasing.
 The site can also highlight seasonal trends and show if a particular keyword’s usage is high, low, or static.
 Using Google Trends, you can refine your searches to find out the use of a keyword in specific regions and timeframes.

-Google Search Console is another great tool regarding how to do content marketing keyword research.
+Google Search Console is another excellent tool regarding how to do keyword research for blog.
 It’s a great technique that you can use to find new keyword ideas for your blog posts.
-To find keywords that you are already ranking for, you can open Google Search Console and click on the Performance tab.
-Scroll down and you will be able to see a list of all the keywords your website is currently ranking for, including the search volumes.
+To find keywords you are already ranking for, you can open Google Search Console and click on the Performance tab.
+Scroll down, and you will be able to see a list of all the keywords your website is currently ranking for, including the search volumes.
 You can use this list to uncover new keywords to target and find new blog topics and ideas.
 Using this data, you can also look for old blog posts that you need to update.

-Yes, this is a very important question because sometimes it is easy to assume that a particular keyword is related to your topic.
+Yes, this is an important question because sometimes, it is easy to assume that a particular keyword is related to your topic.
 But if people are not on the same page, your content will never rank high.

 Niche-related keywords are a popular business strategy that works well when selecting keywords to target.
 Hence, find niche keywords and terms to target your audience.
 Start with long-tail keywords that you think people might use when looking for your product.